 - Add water little by little to grind.

 - Grind it to a thick slightly coarse batter.
 It should be flowing but thick kind of idli batter consistency.
 Also you should feel the rice and dal while touching the batter it should be slightly coarse.

 - Transfer batter to the mixing bowl, rinse mixer with 1/2 cup water and add it.

 - Mix this well first.

-- Add 3/4 cup onion, 1/4 cup garlic, 2 tbsp curry leaves, 2 tbsp coriander leaves, 1/4 tsp turmeric powder and required salt.
+- Add 3/4 cup onion, 1/4 cup garlic, 2 tablespoon curry leaves, 2 tablespoon coriander leaves, 1/4 teaspoon turmeric powder and required salt.
 We have already added salt while grinding so add accordingly.

 - Mix it well.
 Adai batter is ready.